Repo symbol

 Pinocchio Logo

-License Documentation Coverage Report Conda Downloads Conda Version PyPI version pre-commit.ci status
+License Documentation Ask DeepWiki Coverage Report Conda Downloads Conda Version PyPI version pre-commit.ci status

-Pinocchio was first tailored for robotics applications, but it can be used in other contexts (biomechanics, computer graphics, vision, etc.).
-It is built upon Eigen for linear algebra and FCL for collision detection.
-Pinocchio comes with a Python interface for fast code prototyping, directly accessible through Conda.
+Pinocchio was originally designed for robotics applications, but it can be used in other contexts (biomechanics, computer graphics, vision, etc.).
+It is built upon Eigen for linear algebra and coal for collision detection.
+Pinocchio includes a Python interface for fast code prototyping, directly accessible through Conda.

-Pinocchio is now at the heart of various robotics software as Crocoddyl, an open-source and efficient Differential Dynamic Programming solver for robotics, the Stack-of-Tasks, an open-source and versatile hierarchical controller framework or the Humanoid Path Planner, open-source software for Motion and Manipulation Planning.
+Pinocchio is now at the heart of various robotics software as Aligator, Crocoddyl, an open-source and efficient Differential Dynamic Programming solver for robotics, the Stack-of-Tasks, an open-source and versatile hierarchical controller framework, or the Humanoid Path Planner, open-source software for Motion and Manipulation Planning.
+Pinocchio is also a primary source of inspiration for the Kamino simulator developed by Disney Research, which populates the Newton physics engine.

-If you want to learn more about Pinocchio internal behaviors and main features, we invite you to read the related paper and the online documentation.
+If you want to learn more about Pinocchio internal behaviors and main features, we invite you to read the related paper and the online documentation or DeepWiki.

 If you want to dive into Pinocchio directly, only one single line is sufficient (assuming you have Conda):